Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 When to Go:

-Sage Farm Antiques in North Hampton, NH, is a must-visit for vintage lovers who enjoy the thrill of a limited-time pop-up market.
-Open just one weekend a month, this well-known monthly vintage market in New Hampshire offers themed shopping events that range from “May You Bloom and Grow” to “Sunwashed and Sandy”—each filled with thoughtfully curated vintage goods, furniture, home decor, and seasonal treasures.
+Sage Farm Antiques in North Hampton, NH, is a must-visit for vintage lovers who enjoy the thrill of a limited-time pop-up vintage market.
+Open just one weekend a month, this well-known monthly vintage market in New Hampshire offers themed shopping events that range from “May You Bloom and Grow” to “Sunwashed and Sandy,” each filled with thoughtfully curated antiques, furniture, home decor, and seasonal treasures.

-Because they only open once a month, it’s important to plan ahead—but it’s absolutely worth the effort.
+Because they only open once a month, it’s important to plan ahead, but it’s absolutely worth the effort.
 For anyone exploring Southern New Hampshire vintage events, Sage Farm Antiques is not to be missed.
+Learn more in my Guide to Sage Farm Antiques: Classic New England Vintage Decor & Finds post.
 Get Directions

 Located in the heart of downtown Dover, NH, Just the Thing is a two-story, multi-dealer vintage and antique shop that’s full of character.
 Inside, you’ll find a mix of antique pieces, vintage decor, and thoughtfully chosen reproduction items, making it a versatile stop whether you’re decorating a home or searching for a one-of-a-kind treasure.